• Careers Home

 Preferred Qualifications:

-•Applicants with previous Advanced Practice Provider experience in management of headaches, complex neurological disorders, and chronic pain is preferred.
+· Applicants with previous Advanced Practice Provider experience preferred, not required.
 Relevant RN experience may be considered.

 Nurse Practitioner:

-•Current licensure from the State of Illinois as a Registered Professional Nurse and Advanced Practice Nurse
+• Current licensure from the State of Illinois as a Registered Professional Nurse and Advanced Practice Nurse or eligible to obtain a licensure through the Illinois Department of Financial and Professional Regulation (IDFPR) application process

 Rush offers competitive total compensation that includes base pay, benefits, and other incentive programs for our employees.
 The total pay range shown reflects the wide range of factors that are considered in making compensation decisions including, but not limited to, specialty; relevant experience and training; and other business and organizational factors.
 This total pay range is for a full-time, 1.0 FTE employee, and includes any incentive payments that may be applicable to this role.
 Additional compensation may include premium pay rates, sign-on bonuses, and relocation allowances.
 We also offer a comprehensive benefits package.